Most jewellery brands hesitate to automate WhatsApp follow-ups for one reason.

 This is where intelligent workflows matter.

-Brands using centralized systems like Jwero Chats often gain better context before sending another message.
+Brands using centralised systems like Jwero Chats often gain better context before sending another message.

 That context changes everything.